Date: 18 September 2023

 Pre-Course Preparation: Before attending the Equine Introduction Course, it is highly recommended to review your knowledge of musculoskeletal anatomy and the autonomic nervous system.
 Lists for further reading can be provided on request.

-It is required that participants purchase Schoen’s Veterinary Acupuncture, 2nd ed textbook.
+It is recommended that participants purchase Schoen’s Veterinary Acupuncture, 2nd ed textbook.
 This contains equine acupuncture charts from both the traditional Chinese and the western transposition system, along with several chapters on equine acupuncture from different authors with different approaches.
 It is strongly recommended to read the introductory chapters and the first 2-3 equine chapters beforehand.
-Veterinary acupuncture books still reflect a mainly traditional Chinese medicine (TCM) approach and this course will focus on western medical acupuncture which draws on certain aspects of TCM which can make a great deal of sense.

 PLEASE NOTE THAT THE PRACTICAL SESSIONS USE LIVE ANIMALS FOR ACUPUNCTURE POINT LOCATION ONLY.
 FOR ETHICAL REASONS DELEGATES WILL NOT BE PLACING NEEDLES INTO LIVE ANIMALS.
 WE ENDEAVOUR TO PROVIDE CASES FOR ACUPUNCTURE TREATMENT DEMONSTRATION BUT THESE ARE SUBJECT TO AVAILABILITY.